HumanCompatibleAI/eirli/cloud/README.md

    automatically be configured to have the project NFS volume mounted in the correct place, to have Docker installed, to have fresh drivers, etc. etc.
    This will take a few minutes.
 2. Set up an initial worker node.
-Worker nodes are preemptible, and can be shut down at any time.
+Worker nodes are *preemptible*, meaning that Google is allowed to shut them down at any time (just like AWS spot instances).
 The total number of worker nodes should automatically scale up and down as you run more jobs.
 Worker nodes will be set up in almost exactly the same way as head nodes, except they will connect to the running Ray instance on the head node instead of starting their own.
 3. In addition to setting up the head and worker nodes, Ray will also start a _Docker container_ on each node using our standard project image.
-All commands that you submit to the cluster later on will be run within the version of this Docker container that exists on each machine.
+All commands that you submit to the cluster later on will be run within this persistent Docker container.

 Once Ray finishes doing all of that, it will give you a helpful list of commands you can run to manage the machine.
 Of particular interest is the command that tails the logs on the head node, which will look like this: